McDonald's in trouble over 'Sundae Bloody Sundae' campaign | DW | 31.10.2019

 "Ignorance is the new cool," another user posted.

-The restaurant chain had removed all advertising material linked with the ad, according to Portguese daily Correio da Manhã.
+The restaurant chain had removed all advertising material linked with the ad, according to Portuguese daily Correio da Manha.

 "Soldier F" is to be charged over one of the most notorious cases from the Troubles: the killings of 13 unarmed Catholic demonstrators in Londonderry.
 There was insufficient evidence to charge a further 16 soldiers.
 (14.03.2019)